shukenmg/DanceRevolutionColab/README.md

   - `test_dir`: the directory to store input .m4a file.
 Recommend to split the whole music into 1-min clips.
   - `output_dir`: the directory to store generated dance motion sequences
   - `model`: the best checkpoint
   - `dance_num`: the number of generated dance motion sequences needs to be generated for one song.
-Please set it to a even number.
+Please set it to an even number.

 Moreover, we also provide the `inference.sh` to generate dance motion sequences (15FPS) for the test music.
 Then we increase the FPS of generated motion sequences from 15FPS to  30FPS by the linear interpolation and synthesize final dance videos for the generated results.
 Note that, our system currently only supports the `m4a` music format.
 While you can use [Online Audio Converter](https://online-audio-converter.com/) to convert other music format into m4a with **Standard 128k Quality option**.